TencentARC/Plot2Code/README.md

 See [scripts](scripts) for more details.

 # News
+* 🔥[2024/08] We futther update the Python and R's plotly plot-code pairs with instruction for evaluation!🔥
 * 🔥[2024/05] We open source the [Plot2Code benchmark](https://huggingface.co/datasets/TencentARC/Plot2Code).
 Stay tuned for this project! 😆